Jesssullivan/timberbuddy/server/notes.md

 # Routines display todos:

-Once the reference point is set we want to display the folloing info to the operator:
+Once the reference point is set we want to display the following info to the operator:

 Cuts remaining
 Display the current positions

-When set set ref is set, "green" when next cut os then hit, "red" until saw is where it should be
+When set ref is set, "green"
+when next cut os then hit, "red" until saw is where it should be

 Indicate when the saw is where it should be